paolobettotti/contact_angle/README.md

 # contact_angle
-routine to emasure the contact angle using tangent angle method andspline interpolation
+The routine allow to measure the contact angle using tangent angle method and spline interpolation